achauhan567/movies-be/README.md

 # movies-be

 To execute this project follow the below steps:
-  1. Setup mysql database
+  1. Setup mysql database & install node in your machine
-  2. Then execute dbschema.sql present in project
+  2. Then execute dbschema.sql (present in project) in mysql db
   3. Test DB credentials are present in config.js
-  4. execute command : "npm start" to start the project
+  4. execute following commands :	"npm install" to add node modules "npm start" to start the project

 # Endpoints for this app are: